 to the people of St Mary’s church for believing in this project and giving of their money and time to make this happen.

-We will soon be appointing the building contractors and are looking to start building in May.The work is likely to take 6-8 months and so we are looking to open the new Centre in January 2020.
+We have now appointed our building contractors and are about to start the work.
+It is likely to take 6-8 months and so we are looking to open the new Centre in January 2020.

 Food is at the heart of the St Mary’s mission.
 Many of our projects revolve around food.
 Food brings disparate people together; sharing of food encourages participation and creates community.
 Food is symbolic of a world where some eat for pleasure but many more struggle to survive.
 We hope that more initiatives inspired by food might find a home here.